AlexanderDBolton/Regimes_RJMCMC/README.md

 ### PELT Code

-The 'PELT_Code' directory contains C++ code for implementing the PELT algorithm for segmenting a time series (see https://arxiv.org/pdf/1101.1438.pdf for an explanation of this algorithm).
-The PELT algorithm is a change point detection algorithm, and it finds the set of change points that minimises the BIC or AIC.
+The 'PELT_Code' directory contains C++ code for implementing the PELT algorithm for segmenting a time series.
+PELT was created by R. Killick, P. Fearnhead and I.A.
+Eckley (see https://arxiv.org/pdf/1101.1438.pdf for their explanation of the algorithm).
+The PELT algorithm detects change points, finding the set of change points that minimises the BIC or AIC.
 The compile_PELT executable compiles the code into an executable called PELT.
 Information on how to run a PELT job can be found in the PELT_Code directory.

 ### Simulation Study